 Sinks (2023-) are a series of thermal sculptures exploring ‘heat’ as both a material and an active process that occurs through space.

-PTC heaters blow hot air onto a steel sheet.
-A simple control system drives the heaters through a preset pattern, allowing the warmth to concentrate then diffuse through the metal.
+Resistive heaters spread warmth onto a steel sheet.
+A simple control system drives the heaters through a preset pattern, allowing the energy to concentrate then diffuse through the metal.

 A thermal camera witnesses these events and helps to project the thermal data back onto the steel sheet, revisualizing an otherwise ethereal event.